 As part of the Closing, in addition to the shares issued to the public, Andlauer Management Group Inc. ("AMG") acquired 25.1 million multiple voting shares and 1 million subordinate voting shares of AHG.
 AMG concurrently transferred 925,000 subordinate voting shares to an Employee Benefit Plan Trust.
-AMG holds all of the issued and outstanding multiple voting shares and 75,000 subordinate voting shares of AHG, representing approximately 67% of the issued and outstanding shares and 89% of the voting power attached to all of the shares.
+As of the date hereof, AMG holds all of the issued and outstanding multiple voting shares and 30,100 subordinate voting shares of AHG, representing approximately 66.8% of the issued and outstanding shares and 89.0% of the voting power attached to all of the shares.
 AMG is owned and controlled by Michael Andlauer, Chief Executive Officer and a director of AHG.